zamb0/zamb0.github.io/content/outdoors/san_lucio.md

 tags = ['hike', 'clusone']
 +++

-A friend of mine needed to return something to Clusone and invited my sister and me to join her for the trip.
-We agreed, and the plan was to hike to Pizzo Formico and then have lunch at a chalet owned by a friend of hers.
+A friend of mine had to return something to a friend in Clusone and invited my sister and me to join her for the trip.
+We agreed and the plan was to hike to Formico Peak and then have lunch at a friend's cabin.

-The hike started off nicely.
-We walked through the woods on a gentle path that wasn’t too steep.
-Soon, we reached a meadow called Pianone, where cows were grazing peacefully.
+The hike started well.
+We walked through the forest on a gentle path that was not too steep.
+Soon we reached a meadow called Pianone, where cows were quietly grazing.
 As we continued, the trail gradually became steeper.
-After passing Forcella Larga, the terrain grew rockier and more challenging as we approached the summit.
+After passing Forcella Larga, the terrain became rockier and more challenging as we approached the summit.

-Once we reached the top, we were rewarded with a stunning view of the valley and the surrounding mountains.
-From there, we took a different route down, passing by Torrente Valle Gavazzo.
-Unfortunately, we stumbled upon a dead deer along the way, likely killed by a wolf.
+Once we reached the summit, we were rewarded with beautiful views of the valley and surrounding mountains.
+From there, we took another road downhill past the Valle Gavazzo stream.
+Unfortunately, along the way we came across a dead deer, probably killed by a wolf.
 The smell in the area was quite unpleasant.

-Eventually, we made it to the chalet, where we enjoyed a delicious lunch with a group of my friend’s friends.
-The return trip was much easier, taking us through the woods and then along a dirt road.
-We soon arrived back at the car and headed home.
+Eventually we arrived at the chalet, where we enjoyed a delicious lunch with a group of my friend's friends.
+The return was much easier, going through the woods and then down a dirt road.
+Before long we were back at the car and headed home.

 {{< carousel images="static/images/san_lucio.yaml" >}}